 Not as a dumping ground for discarded clothes, we hasten to add, but ideally as a quiet spot for reflection.
 Here, Nina has picked out the green foliage of her Barrington wallpaper in the lush upholstery of the Mabel chair.
 It's a neat little arrangement that can be replicated in rooms large and small.

 There's something a little ironic in a print that allows soldiers to go unnoticed becoming the pattern to be seen in homes and gardens.
 But with this contemporary monochrome fabric, Nina is once again leading the way.
 Grandsons, you're not the only ones that think 'Nanny Nina' is 'cool'...

-It may be seen as a thoroughly modern decorating tactic, but Nina has long know the power of clashing pattern.
-Adhering to one key colour palette makes the job of pulling the scheme together easier, while using romantic motifs such as toile softens a bold choice.
+It may be seen as a thoroughly modern decorating tactic, but Nina has long known the power of clashing pattern.
+Adhering to one key color palette makes the job of pulling the scheme together easier, while using romantic motifs such as toile softens a bold choice.

 There's something gloriously unexpected about the use of Nina's Farfalla wallpaper as a backdrop to a wedding band.
-And the addition of balloons – huge this autumn/winter – in complementary colours brings extra jollity to proceedings.
+And the addition of balloons – huge this fall/winter – in complementary colors brings extra jollity to proceedings.
 Translating this idea to the home, a similar screen could be used as a room divider.

 Follow Nina @ninacampbellltd